 Whatever your reason, this is a fairly easy job, albeit a rather messy and possibly tiring one.
 One of the most important things to remember is that you may dislodge years of built-up soot and debris from the chimney flue which can create a real mess if you are not prepared for it.
 Move any furniture as far away as possible, roll back the carpet if you can, and cover everything in the room with dust sheets.
 It is also a good idea to sweep the chimney (or have it swept) if the fireplace has been used recently.

-If you are removing a brick or tiled fireplace, make sure that you wear safety goggles and some sturdy gloves at all times.
+If you are removing a fireplace constructed from brick or which is tiled, make sure that you wear safety goggles and some sturdy gloves at all times.
 A dust mask is also a good idea.
 You will need to use a bolster chisel to break the hearth away, so make sure it is fitted with a hand guard.

 Removing the Hearth